GRAPHIC DESIGN - JOSH GUILBEAU

 In this passage, God is about to give Moses a blueprint for him to construct a place for God’s presence to rest, literally.

 Why the tabernacle?
 God wants to be with his people.
 He walked with Adam in the garden and continues His pursuit of mankind by appointing creatives to construct a safe way for His holy presence to abide with sinful people.

 So the tabernacle was a tent structure that had sections of certain use for the people of Israel.
-This is where, not unlike today, is a place of worship, community, sacrifice, and ultimately, the forgiveness of sin.
+This was, not unlike today, a place of worship, community, sacrifice, and ultimately, the forgiveness of sin.

 How important is it for God’s people to be forgiven by Him?
 Pretty important right?

 Well, this task was placed in the hands of creatives!
 Bezalel was chosen and gifted to head up this huge project.
 The text says that God, “filled him with the Spirit.”
 Sometimes, as new testament believers, we read right over these little phrases because they are familiar to us.
 I would remind you that this is in the Old Testament time period.

 To be filled with the spirit was a very rare phenomenon.
 This was mostly reserved for very important occasions.
 Not very many people had the spirit of God fill them during these times.

 So Bezalel is filled with the spirit of God and also gifted abilities of understanding, knowledge, craftsmanship, art, and design!

 God creates the office of ‘on-staff graphic designer’ here in this passage.